nimmagaddav9/Southwest_Airline_Interview_Questions/README.txt

 The new initiative worked on Miles-Pooling( points you get after traveling), TSA Precheck, Account security and management features, and Under18.

 Challenges?
-Initially worked on Sign-in features where account gets locked if you answer 2 questions wrong.
-Then account is hard locked.
+Initially worked on Sign-in features where the account gets locked if you answer 2 questions wrong.
+Then the account is hard locked.
-I need to request a backend developer to unlock it.
-I have created a list of steps needed to unlock and account where it has bunch of calls within postman and made it simple.
+I need to request a backend developer unlock it.
+I have created a list of steps needed to unlock and account where it has a bunch of calls within Postman and made it simple.

 Tickets?
 Dotcom migration stories, MyAccount, and MyUnited new features added.
 Start?
 End?